When is a Fever too High – Isn’t Dangerous

 Usually, fevers are a good thing.
 They’re part of the natural way the body fights off infections.
 A part of the brain called the hypothalamus acts as a thermostat for your body.

-Most of the time, it keeps body temperatures around 98.6 degrees (37 degrees Celsius).
-When you get sick, though, it raises the temperature to make it hard for germs to measure and multiply.
-That’s all well and good unless the fever gets so high that it could start harming you.
+It keeps body temperatures around 98.6 degrees (37 degrees Celsius) most of the time.
+When you get sick, it raises the temperature, making it hard for germs to multiply.
+That’s all good unless the fever gets so high that it could start harming you.

 Causes